Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==
+= 1.10.4 =
+* Fixed possible issue when submission has not valid value for Post-based content-type
+* Removed old way to re-send content to Smartling on download
+* UI improvement: Disabled translation edit link on Smartling download widget for submissions without existent translation
+* UI improvement: Disabled checkbox on download widget for submissions in 'New' state
+* Known issie: Due to API change upload widget is not displayed on content edit screen in WP 5+
+* Known issue: Due to API change translation lock UI is not accessible in WP 5+

 = 1.10.3 =
 * Fixed possible issue when wordpress api returns unexpected result while saving post
 * Fixed support for ACF pro for version 5.7.11+